New Food Garden

 New Food Garden's Mission

 To feed people with fresh food they grow themselves.
-To help people successfully garden in tough climates.
+To help people successfully garden in hot, dry climates.
 To help others make a connection with the living world.

 New food garden focus areas